Themes and projects

 Illustration: Tobias Flygar

 The project addresses five main thematic areas, described below.
 More information about each sub-action is available in Swedish.
+Summaries, and in some cases full versions of our publications are available in English.

 Water planning